f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

     <INFO> 15-Mar-2024::13:44:56.045 partition2 confd[112]: snmp snmpv2-trap reqid=1524445192 10.255.0.139:162 (TimeTicks sysUpTime=296420)(OBJECT IDENTIFIER snmpTrapOID=linkDown)(INTEGER ifIndex.0.=33554445)(INTEGER ifAdminStatus.0.=1)(INTEGER ifOperStatus.0.=2)

+**down         .1.3.6.1.4.1.12276.1.1.1.263169**

-Note: In F5OS-C 1.8.0 an additional F5OS enterprise trap has been added that will trigger in parallel with the generic linkup/down traps.
-The enterprise linkup/down traps adds a human readable interface name as seen below.
+In F5OS-C 1.8.0 an additional F5OS enterprise trap has been added that will trigger in parallel with the generic linkup/down traps.
+The enterprise up/down traps adds a human readable interface name as seen below.

 .. code-block:: bash